VoronDesign/Voron-Documentation/community/howto/drachenkatze/neopixel_guide.md

 * Ensure you have continuity between `F` and `C` of the previous pixel (or your mainboard)
 * Ensure you have continuity between `E` and `B` of the previous pixel (or your mainboard)

+If any of the measurements have an unexpected result, triple-check your solder joints.
+A jig like [NeoPixelSolderingTool](https://github.com/camerony/VoronCustom/tree/main/NeoPixelSolderingTool]) can help you in case you need to re-solder the joints.

 ### Adding a 100 Ohm resistor to combat signal integrity issues

 The data is sent with a signal rate of 800kHz, which is pretty high and can cause signal reflections, which in turn